 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be competent, equipped for every good work.”
 2 Timothy 3:16,17

-Let’s begin with a look at a Scripture-memory success story, that of Peter on the day of Pentecost.
+If you’re wondering why we should memorize Scripture, you need look no further than the day of Pentecost and the apostle Peter.
+This is a Scripture-memory success story.
 The first-century rulers, elders, and scribes often referred to Peter and John as uneducated and untrained men.
 Admittedly, the two disciples did not pursue a traditional course of study with a rabbi but spent three years with Jesus instead.

 A quick read of Acts 2 reveals a startling truth.
 Peter wasn’t uneducated or untrained.
 On the day of Pentecost, without prepared sermon notes, iPad, or teleprompter to help him, he preached a powerful sermon in which he quoted passages from Joel 2:28-32 and Psalm 16:8-11.
 He also quoted verses from Psalm 69, 89, 109, 110, and 132.
 He referenced 1 Kings 2:10, Nehemiah 3:16, and 2 Samuel 7:12.
 Peter didn’t run for the nearest scroll in order to look up verses.
 Instead, he easily quoted this chunk of Scripture because he memorized it in advance so that it was available to him when he needed it.